dennisnordberg/julia-school/content/julia/why.md

 ---
 title: Why Julia?
 It's fast and easy
 date: 2020-02-16 11:00:00+11:00
-seotitle: Why Julia?
+seoTitle: Why Julia?
 description: If you're going to learn a coding language for data science, Julia is the one.
 Here's why.
-img: ""
 authors: ["Ron Erdos"]
-contentformat: article
+tableOfContents: false
 ---

 ## We don't have to pick between fast and easy anymore: Julia is both